noclocks/NoClocksVault/04-RESOURCES/WebClips/2024-04-19 - Building a Company Handbook - A Step By Step Guide.md

 >
 > As we began to rebuild, we were initially tempted to jump straight into finding the perfect platform.
 However, we quickly realized the importance of first clarifying our objectives.
 To guide us in this process, we posed a series of crucial questions to the squad:
 >
 > 1.  **Ownership and Responsibility: Who will be the directly responsible individual (internally a DRD, Directly Responsible Doister) for our handbook?
-Should it be everyone collectively, as it has been, or should we assign a single person or set of people to oversee it?**
+Should it be everyone collectively, as it has been, or should we assign a single person or set of people to oversee it?**After careful consideration, we opted for a hybrid approach.
->
->     After careful consideration, we opted for a hybrid approach.
 We designated a single DRD for the entire handbook, allowing us to maintain agency and ownership over its quality and consistency.
 Additionally, we appointed DRDs for each team’s specific section of the handbook, empowering each team with the freedom to exercise control over their respective areas.
->
 > 2.  **Permissions: What permissions should everyone have - read-only, edit, full access?
-What are the pros and cons of each?**
->
->     To strike a balance between control and collaboration, we granted full edit access to the DRDs while providing the rest of the team with comment and suggestion access.
+What are the pros and cons of each?**To strike a balance between control and collaboration, we granted full edit access to the DRDs while providing the rest of the team with comment and suggestion access.
 This approach introduced more friction compared to our previous setup, but it significantly enhanced the quality of our documentation.
->
-> 3.  **Consistency and Quality: What steps can we take, and what product features do we require to maintain consistency and high quality?**
+> 3.  **Consistency and Quality: What steps can we take, and what product features do we require to maintain consistency and high quality?**We decided to prioritize finding a platform that would help us elevate older documents and highlight new and recently updated ones.
->
->     We decided to prioritize finding a platform that would help us elevate older documents and highlight new and recently updated ones.
 By assigning individual DRDs to each section, we also gained better control over maintaining consistency within those sections.
->
-> 4.  **Structure and Organization: How should we structure the table of contents to serve the outlined expectations?**
->
->     To achieve both centralized oversight and team-specific control, we restructured our handbook completely - giving intentional thought to how we would design our table of contents.
+> 4.  **Structure and Organization: How should we structure the table of contents to serve the outlined expectations?**To achieve both centralized oversight and team-specific control, we restructured our handbook completely - giving intentional thought to how we would design our table of contents.
 >     We now have a company handbook complemented by team sections with their sub-folders, each under the authority of its respective team DRD.
 >     Additionally, we introduced comprehensive style guidelines to ensure that our DRDs maintain a consistently high standard of content.
 >
->
 > Taking a methodical approach, which began with defining objectives and actively gaining insights from the team throughout the process, led to a much richer understanding of where we needed to take the company handbook.
 >
 > ### Guidelines
 >
 > Consistency in team documentation relies on clear standards and guidelines.
-These define how information should be documented and presented.
+These define how information should be documented and presented.A few points to remember:
->
-> A few points to remember:
 >
 > -   Start with a style guide covering tone, language, headings, and visuals.
 > -   Create templates for various document types like meeting notes, project plans, and knowledge base articles to maintain a consistent look.